EcoAcademy/EcoAcademy/README.md

 To inquire about obtaining a commercial license, please contact us at:

-Email: ecoacademy@archanaut.com
+Email: david.hellier@gmail.com

 More information about the commercial license terms and pricing will be provided upon request.

 ## Contributing

 We welcome contributions from the open-source community!
 If you'd like to contribute to EcoAcademy, please follow our [Contributing Guidelines](CONTRIBUTING.md).

 ## Support

-If you need help or have any questions, please check our [Documentation](https://ecoacademy.vercel.app/docs) or reach out to our support team at ecoacademy@archanaut.com.
+If you need help or have any questions, reach out to our support team at david.hellier@gmail.com.

 ## Acknowledgments